szTheory/streakable/README.md

-# HasStreak
+# Streakable

-Track streaks on your ActiveRecord models.
+Track consecutive day streaks on your ActiveRecord models.
+Fork of [garrettqmartin8/has_streak](https://github.com/garrettqmartin8/has_streak).
+This version has a different interface and more options.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'has_streak'
+    gem 'streakable'

 And then execute: